-Established in 1253, Kencho-ji was the original exclusive Zen training temple in Japan.
-A 730-year-old juniper tree stands proudly before the temple as a symbol of the temple – and the sect's – longevity.
-The garden and the bell are both recognised by the government as objects of national pride.
+Established in 1253, Kenchoji was originally the exclusive Zen training temple in Japan.
+A 730-year-old juniper tree stands proudly before the temple as a symbol of the temple's and sect's longevity.
+The garden and bell are both recognized by the government as objects of national pride.

-The grounds are substantial extending deep into the wooded hills behind.
-The garden is simply stunning with exquisitely delineated ponds and some sublime use of borrowed scenery.
-The view from the observation platform at the highest point of the grounds is gorgeous, particularly in autumn when the maple leaves are in full flush.
-From here an hour-long hiking trail leads through the hills to Zuisenji Temple .
+The grounds are substantial, extending deep into the wooded hills behind.
+The garden is simply stunning, with exquisitely delineated ponds and some sublime use of borrowed scenery.
+The view from the observation platform at the highest point of the grounds is gorgeous, particularly in the autumn when the maple leaves are in full flush.
+From here, an hour-long hiking trail leads through the hills to Zuisenji Temple .